 Diana Marrone* works as a journalist and PR.
 After advanced studies in International Relations and more traditional work experiences, she founded pr/undercover in 2002 and continues her work as a cultural events planner.
 She has collaborated among others with: Alias/Il Manifesto, BBC Radio World Service, Casamica, De Agostini, Domus, Frieze.com, IDG, La Repubblica, NAI Publishing, Rodeo, Volume Magazine.
 As designer agent, Diana also curates exhibitions and collections of functional objects, art and design for forgotten spaces.
 Born in Naples, she lives between Milan and Venice since more than 18 years.

-*The founder wishes to thank Francesca Iachetti to have actively taken part to the initial brainstorming about Slow Words and Paolo Graziano, who collaborated for the initial brainstorming and, from there until the debut of June 2016, to the random selection and translation of poems and short stories and also editing 15 interviews where indicated (sort them out via his name in the tags).
+*The founder wishes to thank Francesca Iachetti to have actively taken part to the initial brainstorming about Slow Words and Paolo Graziano, who collaborated for the initial brainstorming and for the random selection and translation of poems and of short stories until 2015.

 (translation by Benedicta Bertau/Paolo Witte)